-The core of the issue is that, many times, people focus on one angle but fail to address the others.
+The core of the issue is that many times, people focus on one angle but fail to address the others.

 For us to get started, it’s important for you to know that there are several different angles to approach what sustainable fashion really means.

-Today we will start this post by quickly addressing 4 main pillars of sustainable fashion and debunking 6 common myths and mistakes that you might be making in your pursuit towards a more sustainable retail approach.
+Today we will start this post by quickly addressing the 4 main pillars of sustainable fashion and debunking 6 common myths and mistakes that you might be making in your pursuit towards a more sustainable retail approach.

 As mentioned above, sustainable fashion mainly focuses on 4 principal aspects.